 Above the Call, Division of Adult Parole Operations

-California Parole Apprehension Team agents rescue driver from wrecked car
+Parole Apprehension Team agents pull driver from wreck

 Smoldering hillside with a smashed car on its side.